-All removal work would be performed in accordance with an approved demolition and lead compliance plan that begins with torch-cutting and removing bracing members.
+All removal work would be performed in accordance with an approved Demolition and Lead Compliance Plan and would begin with torch-cutting and removing bracing members.
 At this point, a decision would be made to proceed with deck concrete removal or wait until the next construction season.
 Once all truss steel above the deck is removed, the deck concrete would be broken with a hydraulic ram mounted to an excavator (hoe-ram).
 Concrete rubble would fall to an installed containment system before being broken up further to separate out the reinforcing steel for recycling.
 Once the deck concrete removal work is complete, the steel girders would be removed by crane.
 Abutment and pier demolition work would be the final demolition operation.
 The abutment would not likely require shoring; however, pier removal could require a sheet pile cofferdam to control water and to remove the pier below original ground.
-Water trapped within the cofferdam would be pumped to baker tanks or a sedimentation basin located on the river bar.
+Water trapped within the cofferdam would be pumped to Baker Tanks or a sedimentation basin located on the river bar.
 Sheet pile cofferdams would be constructed using cranes, vibratory pile hammers, and excavators.